IsSaudade/sopra_se/project-report.md

 **Category:** User Management
 **Story:** As a new user, I want to create an account with my credentials so that I can access the game platform and save my progress.
 **Acceptance Criteria:**
-- Users can register with username, email, and password
+- Users can register with username and password
-- Email validation ensures that email addresses are valid
 - Users receive a confirmation notification after successful registration
 - Users can log in with their credentials after registration